-- (3) For the purposes of subsection (2)(e)- - (a) a program is output if the data of which it consists is output, and it is immaterial whether the data is capable of being executed;
+- (3) For the purposes of subsection (2)(e)- - (a) a program is output if the data of which it consists is output, and it is immaterial whether the data is capable of being executed; - (b) in the case of data, it is immaterial whether the data is capable of being processed by a computer. - (4) For the purposes of this Act, a person who accesses, modifies, or uses, any program or data held in a computer, or causes the computer to perform any function, does so without authorisation if- - (a) he is not himself entitled to control the access, modification, use or function of the kind in question; - (b) he does not have consent for the access, modification, use or function of the kind in question from any person who is so entitled; and - (c) he is not acting pursuant to a power or function given to him under this Act or the Interception of Communications Act, and the word "unauthorised" shall be construed accordingly.

-- (b) in the case of data, it is immaterial whether the data is capable of being processed by a computer. - (4) For the purposes of this Act, a person who accesses, modifies, or uses, any program or data held in a computer, or causes the computer to perform any function, does so without authorisation if- - (a) he is not himself entitled to control the access, modification, use or function of the kind in question; - (b) he does not have consent for the access, modification, use or function of the kind in question from any person who is so entitled; and - (c) he is not acting pursuant to a power or function given to him under this Act or the Interception of Communications Act, and the word "unauthorised" shall be construed accordingly.
+- (5) A reference in this Act to any "program or data held in a computer" includes a reference to any program or data held in any removable data storage medium which is for the time being in the computer. - (6) For the purposes of this Act, a modification of the contents of any computer takes place if, by the operation of any function of the computer concerned or any other computer- - (a) any program or data held in the computer concerned is altered or erased;

-- (5) A reference in this Act to any "program or data held in a computer" includes a reference to any program or data held in any removable data storage medium which is for the time being in the computer. - (6) For the purposes of this Act, a modification of the contents of any computer takes place if, by the operation of any function of the computer concerned or any other computer- - (a) any program or data held in the computer concerned is altered or erased; - (b) any program or data is added to the contents of the computer concerned; or - (c) any act occurs which impairs the normal operation of any computer, and any act which contributes toward causing such a modification shall be regarded as causing it.
+- (b) any program or data is added to the contents of the computer concerned: or - (c) any act occurs which impairs the normal operation of any computer, and any act which contributes toward causing such a modification shall be regarded as causing it.

-- (7) A modification referred to in subsection (6) is unauthorised if - the person whose act causes the modification is not himself entitled to determine whether the modification should be made; and - (b) that person does not have consent for the modification from any person who is so entitled.
+- (7) A modification referred to in subsection (6) is unauthorised if- - (a) the person whose act causes the modification is not himself entitled to determine whether the modification should be made; and - (b) that person does not have consent for the modification from any person who is so entitled.

-PART II.
-Offences
+PART II-Offences

-3.-(1) A person who knowingly obtains, for himself or another Unauthorised person, any unauthorised access to any program or data held in a access to computer commits an offence.
+3.-(1) A person who knowingly obtains, for himself or another Unauthorised person, any unauthorised access to any program or data held in a computer commits an offence.

-computer program or data.
+program or data.

-- (2) The intent required for the commission of an offence under subsection (1) need not be directed at- - (a) any specifically identifiable program or data; - (b) a program or data of any specifically identifiable kind; or - (c) a program or data held in any specifically identifiable computer. - (3) Subject to subsection (4), a person who commits an offence under subsection (1) is liable upon - summary conviction before a Resident Magistrate to - a fine not exceeding two million dollars or to imprisonment for a term not exceeding two years or to both such fine and imprisonment; or - if any damage is caused as a result of the commission of the offence, a fine not exceeding three million dollars or to imprisonment for a term not exceeding three years or to both such fine and imprisonment; - (b) conviction on indictment before a Circuit Court to - a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment; or
+- (2) The intent required for the commission of an offence under subsection (1) need not be directed at- - (a) any specifically identifiable program or data; - (b) a program or data of any specifically identifiable kind; or - (c) a program or data held in any specifically identifiable computer. - (3) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - (i) in the case of a first offence, a fine not exceeding three million dollars or imprisonment for a term not exceeding three years, or both such fine and imprisonment;